OverviewThe estructure of the range:

 -Cap de Creus

-Andorra (independent country, only one area).
+Andorra (it's an independent country with only one area).

--Andorra -on adoption to write-
+-Andorra -on adoption-

 French side (with name "Pyrénées: area"):